biosustain/dsp_nextflow_training/course_contents/Tutorial.md

 > With `mode: 'copy'` you are telling Nextflow that the reults need to be just a copy of the results saved in the work directory.
 There are other mode types to modify the publishDir behaviour.

-## Add in variable inputs using a channel
+## Adding variable inputs using a channel

 Let's add some more flexibility by using an input variable, so that we can easily change the greeting message.